GSA/search.digitalgov.gov/_posts/2012-03-02-site-information.md

 ## Site Name (Required)

 Tell us the name of your website.
-Searchers see your site name on the results page, such as in the page title or in the best bets.
-We recommend using the plain language name for your agency or site, e.g. Department of Commerce.
+Searchers see your site name on the results page, such as in your page title or best bets.
+We recommend using the plain language name for your agency or site, such as Department of Commerce.

 ![Site name on NIJ.gov's search results page](http://f22818b4dfc10241d8a3-f1564c64756a8cfee25b6b19953b1d23.r31.cf2.rackcdn.com/site-information-name.png)

-##Site Handle (Required)
+## Site Handle (Required)

 We use your site handle in the HTTP request to specify displaying your customized settings.
-We recommend making this handle short and unique, e.g. doc or commerce.
+We recommend making this handle short and unique, such as doc or commerce.

 ![Site handle on NIJ.gov's search results page](http://f22818b4dfc10241d8a3-f1564c64756a8cfee25b6b19953b1d23.r31.cf2.rackcdn.com/site-information-handle.png)